GO TO 2040 Capital Projects

 While the primary transportation emphasis of GO TO 2040 is to maintain and modernize — bringing our system to a state of good repair — the plan contains a handful of major capital projects that will maximize regional benefits of mobility and economic development.

-The text below briefly highlights the major GO TO 2040 capital projects, which include a balance of transit, highway, and multimodal projects that are distributed throughout the region.
+The text below briefly highlights a selection of GO TO 2040 maor capital projects, which include a balance of transit, highway, and multimodal projects that are distributed throughout the region.
 Scroll down for selected highlights or view a complete list of GO TO 2040 capital projects.

 CTA South Red Line South Extension

 This project will extend the CTA's Red Line south 5.3 miles to 130th Street, beyond where it currently ends at 95th Street.
 South of the Red Line's current terminus, residents struggle with long commute times and multiple transit transfers required to reach work, school, medical appointments, and services.
 The area served by the extension will see improved access, reduced travel times by streamlining CTA and Pace bus-to-rail connections, and enhanced livability and economic impact in distressed neighborhoods.
 A park-and-ride facility at the new 130th Street Station near I-94 will also improve connections for commuters.
 The investment will cut transit travel time from 130th Street to the Chicago Loop by 21 minutes, or 34 percent.

 Elgin O'Hare Western Access